An Evening with Rebecca Davis

 Rebecca L. Davis is the Miller Family Endowed Early Career Professor of History at the University of Delaware, where she holds a joint appointment in the Department of Women and Gender Studies.
 Her research focuses on the intersecting histories of sexuality, religion, and twentieth-century American culture.
 She is co-editor of Heterosexual Histories and the author of two other books: More Perfect Unions: The American Search for Marital Bliss, and Public Confessions: The Religious Conversions that Changed American Politics.

-This program is sponsored by The Martin Marty Center for the Public Understanding of Religion.
+This program is sponsored by The Martin Marty Center for the Public Understanding of Religion, the Undergraduate Program in Religious Studies, and The Center for the Study of Gender and Sexuality.

 Our building is open to all members of the University of Chicago community with an active key card.